Amir-Mohseni/XSS-Attack/README.md

 - Get written permission before testing
 - Follow responsible disclosure
 - Respect privacy and data protection laws

-## License

-This project is released under the MIT License.
-Use it responsibly.

 ## SQL Injection Vulnerabilities